Plusnet broadband review

 The result of all those changes now means that Plusnet's best deals are broadly available to just as many customers as those from other providers - including many who until recently were still missing out on lower prices.

-In June 2015 customers whose exchanges had been reclassified as more competitive began to receive refunds to cover the difference in what they had been paying, and the more competitive price.
+In June 2015 customers whose exchanges had been reclassified as more competitive began to receive refunds to cover the difference in what they had been paying.

 Yes, Plusnet are still one of the cheapest ISPs out there - but they're no longer always the cheapest.